 Adoptions With Love Blog

-A Guide to Putting a Baby Up for Adoption
+A Complete Guide to Putting a Baby Up for Adoption

-The phrase, “putting baby up for adoption” is outdated, but still used in our everyday language.
-Instead of saying “put baby up for adoption,” we prefer to say, “make an adoption plan.”
+The phrases “giving a baby up for adoption” and “putting a baby up for adoption” are outdated but still used in our everyday language.
+Instead of saying “put a baby up for adoption,” the adoption community prefers: “make an adoption plan.”

 This is because adoption is a thoughtful act of love.
 It is not an easy decision for expectant/birth parents.
 Rather, it requires strength and selflessness.
 Those who choose to make an adoption plan choose to put their baby’s needs above their own.
 Choosing adoption means offering a child a future that is bright and full of opportunity.

-Adoption is not the right path for everyone, but it can be a very positive choice for expectant/birth mothers who are not ready to parent at this time.
+Adoption is not the path for everyone, but it can be a positive choice for expectant/birth mothers who are not ready to parent now.
 Remember, you always have a choice.
 No one can make this decision for you.
-However, if and when you are ready, you can find support and assistance in making an adoption plan.
+But if you are ready, you can find support and help making an adoption plan.

 Adoptions With Love is here for you.
 In this guide, we will explain the adoption process, considerations around “putting a baby up for adoption,” and how this choice can create a bright future for everyone involved.